reecetech/pactman/README.md

 ## Release History

-1.2.0 (unreleased)
+1.2.0

+- Corrected use of format_path in command line error handling.
-- Tweaked README for clarity
+- Tweaked README for clarity.

 1.1.0